 Permits are approved upon submittal and valid unless revoked by the Superintendent or authorized personnel.
 Campers may present their permit information electronically, but it is recommended to keep a printed copy in case of poor cellular reception, power loss, or device malfunction.
 All campers must adhere to the regulations outlined in the Superintendent’s Compendium which can be reviewed at: (https://www.nps.gov/mnrr/learn/management/compendium.htm)

 Missouri National Recreational River offers primitive, Leave-No-Trace camping available at Bow Creek, Green Island, and Goat Island Recreation Areas.
 No camping fees are required but we do ask that you leave us your basic itinerary for your safety.

 Please call 605-665-0209 and be prepared to share your name, phone number, the site location you plan to camp including the dates of when you will arrive and depart from park property.

 The U.S. Army Corps of Engineers manages two campgrounds in the Gavins Point Dam area: Cottonwood and Nebraska Tailwaters, both in Nebraska.
-For reservations call 1-877-444-6777 or go online for reservations.
 Reservations are taken for the period from Memorial Day weekend through Labor Day weekend.